QED0711/craigslist-notifier/README.md

 ## Setting Up ENV Variables

 This application uses figaro to manage environment variables. you will need to create a file called "application.yml" in the app/config folder.
-You can do this with the following commands (assuming you are already in the craiglist-notifier directory):
+You can do this with the following commands (assuming you are already in the craigslist-notifier directory):
 ```
 $ touch config/application.yml
 ```